 Use these tips to get off on the right foot with your host family!
+It is best to first address any issues directly with your host, or Area Representative as soon as possible.

 Speak Up if You're Uncomfortable

 Just like you are expected to learn about and respect the beliefs and values of your host family, they are expected to respect yours.
 While sometimes it's up to you to try new things, there are some instances where something might be too far outside of your comfort zone.
 Use your words.
 Your host family won't know what you're thinking if you don't tell them, and it's up to you to communicate with them openly about your thoughts, feelings, and needs.